-- Chang et al., (2012) established a base-line for TH levels during zebrafish development and observed peaks in whole-body T3 content at 5 dpf when the posterior chamber of the swim bladder inflates. - Bagci et al. (2015) and Heijlen et al. (2013, 2014) reported that knockdown of DIO1+2 in zebrafish resulted in impairment of the inflation of the posterior chamber of the swim bladder. - Permanent DIO 2 deficiency in zebrafish was shown to result in reduced posterior chamber inflation (Houbrechts et al., 2016). - DIO1 and DIO2 mRNA has also been shown to be present in zebrafish swim bladder tissue at 96 hpf using whole mount in situ hybridization (Heijlen et al., 2013; Dong et al., 2013), suggesting a tissue-specific role of T3 in the inflation process of the posterior chamber. - Exposure to PTU, a very potent DIO1 inhibitor, caused thyroid hypertrophy in X. laevis because of the inhibition of the peripheral conversion of T4 to T3 (Degitz et al., 2005).
-PTU also decreased serum T3 levels in the rat (Frumess and Larsen, 1975) and resulted in effects on posterior chamber inflation in zebrafish (Jomaa et al., 2014; Stinckens et al., 2018).
-It should be noted that there are some uncertainties related to the species-specific susceptibility of DIO1 to inhibition by PTU, as teleostean DIO1 seems to be less sensitive to inhibition by PTU (Orozco and Valverde, 2005; Kuiper et al., 2006; Orozco et al., 2012). - Stinckens et al. (2018) showed that effects on posterior chamber inflation in zebrafish could be predicted based on in chemico
+- Chang et al., (2012) established a base-line for TH levels during zebrafish development and observed peaks in whole-body T3 content at 5 dpf when the posterior chamber of the swim bladder inflates. - Bagci et al. (2015) and Heijlen et al. (2013, 2014) reported that knockdown of DIO1+2 in zebrafish resulted in impairment of the inflation of the posterior chamber of the swim bladder. - DIO1 and DIO2 mRNA has also been shown to be present in zebrafish swim bladder tissue at 96 hpf using whole mount in situ hybridization (Heijlen et al., 2013; Dong et al., 2013), suggesting a tissue-specific role of T3 in the inflation process of the posterior chamber. - Exposure to propylthiouracil (PTU), a very potent DIO1 inhibitor, caused thyroid hypertrophy in X. laevis because of the inhibition of the peripheral conversion of T4 to T3 (Degitz et al., 2005), decreased serum T3 levels in the rat (Frumess and Larsen, 1975) and resulted in effects on posterior chamber inflation in zebrafish (Jomaa et al., 2014; Stinckens et al., 2018).
+After exposure of fathead minnows (Pimephales promelas) to the non-specific deiodinase inhibitor IOP from 1-6 dpf, Incidence and length of inflated posterior swim bladders were significantly reduced (Cavallin et al., 2017).